Index theory of uniform pseudodifferential operators: Uniform K -homology

 Firstly, our definition of uniform $K$-homology is based on multigraded Fredholm modules and we therefore have groups $K_p^\ast(X)$ for all $p \ge -1$, but \Spakula only defined $K_0^u$ and $K_1^u$.
-This is not a real restriction since uniform $K$-homology has, analogously as usual $K$-homology, a formal $2$-periodicity, i.e., there are only two essentially different groups: $K^u_0$ and $K^u_1$.
+This is not a real restriction since uniform $K$-homology has, analogously as usual $K$-homology, a formal $2$-periodicity.
 We mention this since if the reader wants to look up the original reference \cite{spakula_thesis} and \cite{spakula_uniform_k_homology}, he has to keep in mind that we work with multigraded modules, but \Spakula does not.

-Secondly, \Spakula gives the definition of uniform $K$-homology only for proper\footnote{That means that all closed balls are compact.} metric spaces.
-The reason for this is that certain results of him (Sections 8-9 in \cite{spakula_uniform_k_homology}) only work for proper spaces.
-This results are all connected to the rough assembly map $\mu_u\colon K_\ast^u(X) \to K_\ast(C_u^\ast(Y))$, where $Y \subset X$ is a uniformly discrete quasi-lattice, and this is nor surprising: the (uniform) Roe algebra only has on proper spaces nice properties (like its $K$-theory being a coarse invariant) and therefore we expect that results of uniform $K$-homology that connect to the uniform Roe algebra also should need the properness assumptions on the space $X$.
+Secondly, \Spakula gives the definition of uniform $K$-homology only for proper\footnote{That means that all closed balls are compact.} metric spaces since certain results of him (Sections 8-9 in \cite{spakula_uniform_k_homology}) only work for such spaces.
+These results are all connected to the rough assembly map $\mu_u\colon K_\ast^u(X) \to K_\ast(C_u^\ast(Y))$, where $Y \subset X$ is a uniformly discrete quasi-lattice, and this is nor surprising: the (uniform) Roe algebra only has on proper spaces nice properties (like its $K$-theory being a coarse invariant) and therefore we expect that results of uniform $K$-homology that connect to the uniform Roe algebra also should need the properness assumption.
 But we can see by looking into the proofs of \Spakula in all the other sections of \cite{spakula_uniform_k_homology} that all results except the ones in Sections 8-9 also hold for locally compact, separable metric spaces (without assumptions on completeness or properness).
 Note that this is a very crucial fact for us that uniform $K$-homology does also make sense for non-proper spaces since in the proof of \Poincare duality we will have to consider the uniform $K$-homology of open balls in $\IR^n$.